ReezFX/WOL-Manager/README.md

 4. Verify that your session hasn't expired, as CSRF tokens are session-specific
 5. If using AJAX requests, ensure the CSRF token is included in the request headers
 6. Clear browser cache and cookies if persistent CSRF issues occur

+### Docker Network Mode Issues for Wake-on-LAN
+If the Wake-on-LAN functionality is not working when running the application in Docker:

+1. **Requirement for Host Network Mode**:
+   - Wake-on-LAN requires the Docker container to run in host network mode to send broadcast UDP packets to the physical network
+   - Default bridge network mode isolates the container from the host network, preventing WoL packets from reaching target devices

+2. **How to Enable Host Network Mode**:
+   - For docker-compose:
+     ```yaml
+     services:
+       web:
+         # ... other configuration
+         network_mode: "host"  # Add this line
+     ```
+   - For docker run:
+     ```bash
+     docker run --network host -d --name wol-manager -v wol_data:/app/instance -e FLASK_APP=wsgi.py ...
+     ```

+3. **Port Access with Host Network Mode**:
+   - When using host network mode, access the web interface on port 8008
+   - Port mapping is ignored in host network mode as the container shares the host network stack

+4. **Buildx Multi-Architecture Images**:
+   - For buildx built images, ensure the host network mode is specified in your deployment configuration
+   - When using docker run with buildx images:
+     ```bash
+     docker run --network host -d --name wol-manager -v wol_data:/app/instance ...
+     ```

 ## Release Notes